ISCHEMIC STROKE / CLASSIFICATION AND PATHOGENESIS

 - therapy targets:

-- prevention of neurological complications
+- prevent neurological complications

-- improvement of hypoxemia
+- improve hypoxemia

 - indications for invasive management: